tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 1.md

 #### Government Regulation
 - Limiting the pollutant emissions by producers

-- Can be done by creating laws to set a limit to the
+- Can be done by creating laws to set a limit to the pollution emissions
+- This reduces the pollution emitted, therefor reducing the negative externalities in the oil and gas industry